kontena/kontena-plugin-shell/README.md

 ## License

-Kontena is licensed under the Apache License, Version 2.0.
+Kontena Shell Plugin is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE.txt) for full license text.